makrai/notes/szabolcsi97-scope.md

       specied as "There is a set A consisting of fewer than/exactly six men such that each a \in A walks."
-* According to Ben-Shalom, [O > S] captures the empirical facts correctly because the best inverse scope takers in English are indeed principal filters.
+* According to Ben-Shalom, [O > S] captures the empirical facts correctly because the best inverse scope takers in English are indeed principal filters
-  * I will consider a wider range of quantifiers in a wider range of contexts, and propose a somewhat similar account of them, exploiting the fact that the strategy "Grab a witness set and check its elements for property P" generalizes exactly to the increasing quantifiers.
+  * I will consider a wider range of quantifiers in a wider range of contexts, and propose a somewhat similar account of them, exploiting the fact that the strategy "Grab a witness set and check its elements for property P" generalizes exactly to the increasing quantifiers
 * Beghelli and Stowell: the overall picture of scope interaction is more complex
   * need to factor out the contribution of distributivity
   * the possibility of inverse scope depends on the choice of